cailleach1310/ares-d6system-plugin/non_custom/job_rolls.md

 Create this file in the specified folder and copy/paste the contents of custom_job_check.rb in this folder (non_custom).

 ### Modify /aresmush/plugins/jobs/web/job_request_handler.rb
-Add the attribute custom as lined out below:.
+Insert the line 'custom: Jobs.custom_job_check(enactor),' as lined out below:

      module AresMUSH
        module Jobs